angular/angular/aio/README.md

 # Angular documentation project (https://angular.io)

 Everything in this folder is part of the documentation project.
-This includes
+This includes:

 * the web site for displaying the documentation
 * the dgeni configuration for converting source files to rendered files that can be viewed in the web site.